Archewell: Archewell Productions

-In September 2020, Harry and Meghan signed a commercial deal with Netflix "to develop scripted and unscripted series, film, documentaries, and children's programming for the streaming service".
+In September 2020, Harry and Meghan signed a five-year commercial deal with Netflix "to develop scripted and unscripted series, film, documentaries, and children's programming for the streaming service".
 The program aims to "utilize the power of storytelling to embrace our shared humanity and duty to truth through a compassionate lens".
-In March 2021, it was reported that Ben Browning, president of FilmNation Entertainment, had been hired to lead the project and he would leave his position some time in 2023.
-He was followed by Chanel Pysnik, a former Disney+ executive hired to oversee nonfiction series and documentary film productions, as well as Bennett Levine, who joined the team as coordinator.
+In March 2021, it was reported that Ben Browning, president of FilmNation Entertainment, had been hired to lead the project; he left his position in March 2023.
+He was followed by Chanel Pysnik, a former Disney+ executive hired to oversee nonfiction series and documentary film productions, as well as Bennett Levine, who joined the team as coordinator and left his position in January 2024.
 Nishika Kumble, a former developer at Le Train Productions and 26 Keys Productions, was hired in August 2021 as senior vice president of scripted TV.
+Actress and producer Tracy Ryerson later joined as head of scripted content in 2023.

-In April 2021, it was announced that the company's first project with Netflix would be Heart of Invictus, a documentary series in partnership with The Invictus Games Foundation which will be released in 2023.
-The project will surround the competitors from the 2020 Invictus Games, directed by Orlando von Einsiedel and produced by Joanna Natasegara.
-Harry will executive produce the series and appear on camera.
+In April 2021, it was announced that the company's first project with Netflix would be Heart of Invictus, a documentary series in partnership with The Invictus Games Foundation which was released in 2023.
+The project surrounded the competitors from the 2020 Invictus Games and was directed by Orlando von Einsiedel and produced by Joanna Natasegara.
+Harry executive produced the series and appeared on camera.
 Their second project, Pearl, was announced in July 2021.
-The animated series was originally pitched to Netflix in 2018.
+The animated series was originally pitched to Netflix in 2018 while Meghan was still a working member of the royal family.
 It would be about the adventures of a 12-year-old girl who is inspired by influential women from history.
 Meghan was set to executive producer the series alongside David Furnish, Carolyn Soper, Liz Garbus, Dan Cogan, and Amanda Rynda.
 Rynda would also serve as the showrunner.
 In May 2022, it was announced that Pearl had been canceled, but Harry and Meghan would still collaborate on future projects with Netflix.
+Later on British author Mel Elliot stated that she had sent legal letters to Archewell and Netflix, claiming that the project could infringe her copyright as the storyline was too similar to her Pearl Power book series.